Brothers With No Game: Critical reception

 Elizabeth Pears of The Voice Newspaper celebrated the positive imagery of young males by describing the show as "a voice that reflected a generation of young black men in their 20s – who weren’t locked in a cycle of gang rivalries."
-In 2012 the show was featured on US cable show 'The Attack Show' by Baratunde Thurston, with positive feedback from the panel consisting of Senior Writer of Entertainment Weekly, Anthony Breznican and Editor In Chief of Birth.Movies.Death Devin Faraci.
+In 2012, the show was featured on US cable show 'The Attack Show' by Baratunde Thurston, with positive feedback from the panel consisting of Senior Writer of Entertainment Weekly, Anthony Breznican and Editor In Chief of Birth.Movies.Death Devin Faraci.
 Devin Faraci commented that the show was 'actually good (I'd say it's the only good thing recommended in the segment).'
 Anthony Breznican goes on to respond "I think its great, but also it is very British.
 It’s not just about black culture, but it's also about being a young British guy…"

 As the series progressed, Brothers With No Game received National press coverage in The Guardian, with the writer asking the question of why the show was not on UK television, despite its success online.

-In 2014, the main cast of Brothers With No Game were featured on BBC Radio 1xtra with Nick Bright, where each actor speed dated with guest host Sian Anderson.
+In 2014, the main cast of Brothers With No Game were featured on BBC Radio 1xtra with Nick Bright, where each actor speed dated with the guest host Sian Anderson.

 In May 2017, an academic research on screen comedy audiences featured a chapter on the shows and its audience in the context of 'the marginalisation of blackness on British television'.
 Screen Comedy and Online Audiences, by Dr Inger-Lise Kalviknes Bore, also looks at how online distribution is providing alternative spaces for the development of black-centred narratives.